 ASK THE EXPERTS appears weekly from training camp through the Super Bowl with answers to a new question being posted Thursday morning.
-How the guest experts responded when we asked them: Which fast starter should fantasy teams sell high on?
+How the guest experts responded when we asked them: Which fast starter will cool off the rest of the way?

 Dorey co-founded The Huddle.com in 1997.
 He's ranked every player and projected every game for the last 23 years and is the author of Fantasy Football: The Next Level.
 David has appeared on numerous radio, television, newspaper and magazines over the last two decades.